dougschneider/499/proj1/README.txt

 Identify whether an ALP is class A (ends in 4), class B (ends in 5), or class OTHER.

+The steps below are combined into `make part2`.

 1. Image data should be in part-2-data/

-2. Run `make part2_train`
+2. Run `make split_p2`
+	This will split the data into randomly selected balanced partitions.
+	The training portion is placed in part-2-train/ and the test portion in part-2-test/.
+The sizes of the partitions can be configured in the Makefile.
+	Skip this step and manually place the train and test set in their appropriate folders if you would like to specify test and train partitions manually.

+3. Run `make part2_preprocessor_select'
 	This will perform n-fold cross-validation of combinations of preprocessors listed in 'preprocessors' and feature extraction techniques listed in 'p2_feature_extractors'.
 The number of folds can be configured in the Makefile.
 	This command will display the optimal combination of preprocessing and feature selection given the dataset.
 Only the training partition of the data is used for cross-validation.
+The selected preprocessor and feature extraction are also written to file for use in later steps.

+4. Run `make part2_preprocess`
+	This applies the selected preprocessing to the training and testing partitions.
+It also generates the .arff file used to build the models using the selected feature extraction method.

+5. Run `make part2_train`
+	This will build the model.

-3. Run `make part1_test`
+6. Run `make part2_test`
-	This will use the previously selected image preprocessing and feature extraction methods and run these on the test data.
-4. The training and testing accuracy will be printed.
+	This will use the previously built model and classify the training and testing data.
+The accuracy of classifying the test and train data will be printed.